CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Public-Transport-Info-View.md

 * Click the building
 * On the info panel, click the Routes icon

-You will be shown the [Traffic Routes Info View](Traffic Routes Info View) which will indicate all active routes to and from the building.
+You will be shown the [](Traffic-Routes-Info-View.md) which will indicate all active routes to and from the building.

 ## How to fix

 There are several ways to help cims get around by public transport:

-* Determine common transport patterns using the [Traffic Routes Info View](Traffic Routes Info View):
+* Determine common transport patterns using the [](Traffic-Routes-Info-View.md):
     * Add transport routes between popular sources and destinations
 * Cims take journey time and cost in to consideration when planning their transport:
     * They might prefer an express bus service or train to save time